ringlej/ptxdist/doc/dev_manual.rst

             --warnings=obsolete \
             --warnings=unsupported

-Note: In this way not yet autotoolized package can be autotoolized.
+.. note:: In this way not yet autotoolized package can be autotoolized.
 We just have to add the common autotool template files (``configure.ac`` and ``Makefile.am`` for example) via a patch series to the package source and the ``autogen.sh`` to the patch directory.

+.. _adding_files:

 Adding binary only Files
 ------------------------